votchallenge/trax/docs/api_c.rst

 Requirements and building
 -------------------------

 The library is built using `CMake <https://cmake.org/>`_ build tool which generates build instructions for a given platform.
 The code is written in C89 for maximum portability and the library has no external dependencies apart from the standard C library.
+For more details on building check out the :doc:`tutorial on compiling the project </tutorial_compiling>`.

 Documentation
 -------------